Skip to main content

 Testing log streaming

-Once you have saved it, you can test your external logging configuration by clicking the Test payload button on the top right of a log stream screen.
-This will send a test log message to your external logging system, substituting test values like "Test message" and "Test integration" into your template.
+After saving your configuration, test your external logging setup by clicking the Test payload button at the top right of the log stream screen.
+This sends a test log message to your external logging system, substituting test values (e.g., "Test message", "Test integration") into your template.

-Note: If your external logging provider uses CORS to prohibit logs from being sent directly from a web browser, you may not be able to use the Test payload button.
-You may see a CORS error in your web browser's developer console.
-In that case, save your configuration and run a test of any integration - logs from your execution should flow to your external logging provider.
+Note: If your logging provider enforces CORS and blocks logs sent directly from the browser, the Test payload button may not work.
+In this case, save your configuration and run a test integration; logs from the execution will be sent to your external provider.

 Logging metrics to an external service